flywheel-apps/GRP-15/README.md

 2. `fixed_inputs_<source_project_id>.zip` - An archive consisting of any files referenced by the exported gear rules (if applicable).

 ## Usage
+Note that by default `apply_group_permissions` is `true`, which will cause the default group permissions of the clone project to be set upon that project - functionally ignoring any permissions found within the template.
+If you wish to use the permissions within the template you must set `apply_group_permissions` to `false`, and `permissions` to `true`.

 #### Exporting Project Settings - without Project Creation
 To export a project's settings (permissions and gear rules):